Book review of Prejudices by H.L. Menken

 The truth is that, no matter how great the domestic concord and how lavish the sacrifices a man makes for his women-folk, they almost always regard him secretly as a silly and selfish fellow, and cherish the theory that it would be easily possible to improve him.
 This is because the essential interests of men and women are eternally antithetical.
 A man may yield over and over again, but in the long run he must occasionally look out for himself – and it is these occasions that his women-folk remember.
 The typical domestic situation shows a woman trying to induce a man to do something that he doesn’t want to do, or to refrain from something that he does want to do.
 This is true in his bachelor days, when his mother or his sister is his antagonist.
 It is pre-eminently true just before his marriage, when the girl who has marked him down is hard at the colossal job of overcoming his reluctance.
 And after marriage it is so true that there is hardly need to state it.
 One of the things every man discovers to his disquiet is that his wife, after the first play-acting is over, regards him essentially as his mother used to regard him – that is, as a self-worshiper who needs to be policed and an idiot who needs to be protected.
 The notion that women admire their men-folks is pure moonshine.
 The most they ever achieve in that direction is to pity them.
 When a woman genuinely loves a man it is a sign that she regards him much as a healthy man regards a one-armed and epileptic soldier.

-He goes on and on about marriage and I find it hilarious, and I am presently using all my limited willpower not to quote thousands of his words here.
+He goes on and on about marriage.
 Please, my married betters, read it for yourselves and tell me what you think.

 Getting back to his habitual attacks on his adopted home, Menken shares some harsh views on democracy.
 After stating that Andrew Jackson broke down the Constitutional fence standing between the republic and mob rule in 1825, he goes on to say: